-Early Arrivals: As a general policy, early arrivals for fall or spring semester are not permitted.
-However, exceptions may be granted with the stated regulations of the Early Arrival Policy.
+Early Arrivals: As a general policy, early arrivals for the fall or spring semester are not permitted.
+However, exceptions may be granted to the stated regulations of the Ear Arrival Policy.
 Early arrivals will be charged a service fee for room and board.
-The early arrival process and request form will be available on the Residence Life website.
-ALL early arrivals must be approved in advance by Residence Life in writing, via the e-form.
+ALL early arrivals must be approved in advance by Residence Life in writing.